 Those in J-2 status may apply for the EAD.
 However, the J-2 spouse must show that s/he is not going to work in order to support the J-1 holder.

 Dependants of F-1 Nonimmigrants (F-2 Visa)

-You may not take up paid employment while in the U.S. on F-2 visa.
-As an F-2 spouse you may not engage in full time study and F-2 child may only engage in full time elementary or secondary school (kindergarten through twelfth grade) study.
+Those in F-2 status cannot work in the U.S. Additionally, an F-2 spouse may not engage in full time study and the F-2 child may only engage in full time elementary or secondary school (kindergarten through twelfth grade).
 F-2 spouse or child may engage in a study that is vocational or recreational in nature.

 What VisaPro Customers Are Saying